ssantichaivekin/text-to-color-tone/README.md

+Note :

+Please run the current version of code from the project folder using ipython.
+There is a little import problem.

 This is a python example that displays the color tone of a text.
 The process of transforming text to color works as follows:

 1. Use Google search API to search images using the text as the query.